Elementary

 Classroom Structure

 The elementary years take the next steps in developing a well-rounded person; the outside world becomes a crucial part of the learning process.
 “Going Out” activities happen frequently to allow students the opportunity to explore what they are learning hands-on.
 Whether it is a trip to the museum, shopping for food at an ethnic grocer or attending a performance, being out of the classroom enhances the research happening inside of it.
-Studies in Spanish continue with designed intensity into the weekly schedule as well.
-Additional materials are available in each classroom if students choose to advance their grasp of this wonderful language.

 From utilizing the art studio to make pieces which support their studies, to performing in a play, or becoming more versed in their musical talents, elementary students at Oak Hill are enriching their entire being with deeper exposure to art, music and theatre.